Little Richard, Kenny Rogers and More Honored by In Memoriam Segment at 2021 Grammys - E! Online

 To honor the late John Prine, Brandi Carlile sang his tune "I Remember Everything," which won Best American Roots Performance at the 2021 Grammys.
 John succumbed in April to complications from COVID-19 at age 73.

 Finally, Brittany Howard and Chris Martin teamed up for "You'll Never Walk Alone" in tribute to Gerry Marsden, known as leader of the group Gerry and the Pacemakers.
-Gerry died in September at age 78 following a heart condition.
+Gerry died in September at age 78 following an infection in his heart.

 Many more music legends who passed away in the past year were honored on the screen, including Eddie Van Halen, Mary Wilson, Bonnie Pointer, Charlie Daniels, SOPHIE, Charley Pride, Adam Schlesinger, MF Doom and Pop Smoke.